Teresa Keller, LPC - Therapist at Grow Therapy

-Committed to assisting others toward lasting health & happiness, I specialize in integrating best practices holistic health methods to optimize well-being.
-Passionate about our collective and natural potential, I work collaboratively with clients toward their goals.
+Committed to assisting you toward lasting health & happiness, I specialize in integrating evidenced-based holistic health methods to optimize well-being.
+Passionate about our collective and natural potential, I work collaboratively toward your goals.
 With over two decades in behavioral healthcare, I am a licensed clinical supervisor and cross licensed as a professional counselor in 6 states with certifications as a Behavioral Health Coach, End of Life Doula, Certified Acudetox Specialist, and meditation and yoga teacher with Yoga for Healing specialty.

 I offer a grounded, compassionate presence that’s honest, direct, and always free of judgment.
 Clients often share that what sets our work apart is the unique blend of mind-body science and a collaborative, heart-centered approach - where we explore, learn, and grow together.

-Clients who are ready or near ready to be an active agent on their path and purpose.
-Clients who report the most success bring honesty and a willingness to care for themselves to this work.
-My approach is centered on building practical skills and tools that support meaningful change.
-While deep listening and reflection are always part of the process, I tend to work best with clients who are open to actively learning and applying new strategies.
-For those who are looking primarily for traditional talk therapy without a focus on skill-building, another therapist might be a better fit—and I’d be happy to help with referrals if needed.
+Clients who are a good fit for my services are in or near an active stage of change.
+They are ready to be an active agent on their path and purpose.
+Clients who report the most success in care with me bring strengths of honesty and a willingness to care for themselves.
+My approach is client-first and centered on building practical skills and tools that are known to support meaningful change.
+While deep listening and reflection are always part of the process, I tend to work best with clients who are open to skill-based growth and strategies.

 ERP is the gold standard treatment for OCD, with 60–80% of individuals experiencing significant symptom reduction (Foa et al., 2005; Abramowitz, 1997).
 Rather than focusing on the details of trauma, my approach goes to the relationship to the root felt experience.
 Together with a client we carefully, purposefully, and carefully introduce exposure methods.